Skilled & Compassionate Child Support Lawyers

 Child support refers to the financial obligations one parent has to another when it comes to providing for the daily living expenses of a child.
-Typically, child support takes the form of regular payments made to the parent who has custody of the child by the non-custodial parent.
-Of course, that’s just the simple definition, and what really happens between two parents and how it affects the children is usually not so simple and varies greatly from case to case.
+Typically, child support takes the form of regular payments by the non-custodial parent to the parent who has custody of the child.

 Child support payments will be incorporated into the divorce judgement or provided for in a martial separation agreement.
-Whether a normal or high asset divorce, the amount of child support payments is typically calculated by taking into consideration the needs of the child, the ability of the parents to pay, and the expenses each parent covers through their employment.
+Whether a normal or high asset divorce, the amount of child support payments is typically calculated by taking into consideration the needs of the child, the ability of the parents to pay and the expenses each parent covers through their employment.
 These factors are all fit into the child support guidelines established by the state.

-A child support order is not set in stone, and is subject to change should future conditions warrant it.
-Thus, either parent may petition the court to raise or lower the amount of child support paid if he or she feels the need to do so.
-And just like any other court judgement or decree, a child support order is legally enforceable.
-If child support is not being paid, the courts may use every legal tool available to enforce the order, including wage assignments, wage garnishments, contempt of court decrees and seizure of the non-payer’s property.
+A child support order isn’t set in stone and is subject to change should future conditions warrant it.
+Thus, either parent may petition the court to raise or lower the amount of child support paid if they feel the need to do so.
+And, just like any other court judgement or decree, a child support order is legally enforceable.
+If child support isn’t being paid, the courts may use every legal tool available to enforce the order, including wage assignments, wage garnishments, contempt of court decrees and seizure of the non-payer’s property.

-At Flakne Law we know you want to do the same, and we’re here to walk you through each step of the divorce process.
-If you’re struggling with coming to an agreement with your spouse or are fighting to get the child support your child has been allotted, we can help.
-Our caring family law attorneys will do everything they can to provide you and your family with the best solution possible for your situation.
+At Flakne Law, we’re here to walk you through each step of the divorce process.
+If you are struggling with coming to an agreement with your spouse or are fighting to get the child support your child has been allotted, we can help.
+Our caring professionals will do everything they can to provide your family with the best solution possible for your situation.
 Call us at (952) 888-9304 or fill out our contact form to let us know where we can reach you.